amirul123akmal/Hangman/README.md

 #### How to play
 1. De-compress `CHang.zip`
-2. Goes intoe the folder and run `Hangman.exe`
+2. Goes into the folder and run `Hangman.exe`

 #### How do you want to compile yourself
 1. Open Solution File `Hangman.sln`